Online face recognition: Face recognition with the help of AI

 Various features determine the individuality of a face.
 These include the geometry of a face – i.e. the relationship between the eyes, the nose, the forehead and the mouth.
 A system designed to highlight similarities between a specific image and existing image data works with these key facial elements.
 The information regarding a person’s identity is superfluous as long as only similarities are searched for.

-It is clear that automatic systems always provide only a probability value regarding matches, similarities or differences.
+It is clear that automatic systems always provide only a probability value regarding matches, similarities, or differences.
 Depending on the areas of application, the user of the program can then select a similarity threshold that is sufficient for the purpose at hand.
-In the public safety sector, a threshold of 99 percent is preferred, while a simple online image search is practical with a match probability as low as 95 percent.
+While facial recognition technologies have made significant strides in accuracy, recent studies have highlighted differences in performance across different demographic groups.
+For instance, NIST’s evaluations have shown that some algorithms exhibit higher false positive rates for certain racial and gender groups.
+In the public safety sector, a threshold of 99 percent is preferred, while for applications like online image search, a match probability as low as 95 percent is considered practical, though ongoing research and development aim to minimize these disparities.

 Difference Between Face Identifier and Face Recognition